Offline recovery of magic and entanglement from noisy Pauli product states

-Similar to the simulations, experimental SE is higher than expected for the raw data.
-A difference is that while purification consistently improves the errors in SE, it also undershoots the expected values.
-This could be due to additional error sources such as coherent error present in hardware experiments.
-Also in contrast to the simulations, the raw QMI values either align well with the expected values, or over estimate them.
+The significant effect of purification is also seen in the magic witness $W_2$ whose raw values are low and do not increase with depth of the circuit.
+Upon purification there is a dramatic improvement towards the reference values.
+The raw QMI values either align well with the expected values, or over estimate them.
 The purified values lower the QMI in all cases, even to below expected values in the cases where it originally aligned.
 This suggests that the extra correlations contributing to the measured QMI may be classical, or from another resource such as quantum discord.
-These observations show the tangible differences in how real hardware noise effects quantum states, and underscores the importance of running experiments.
+In this experiment, the state correlations are more robust than the magic, whose degradation results in low overlap with the target state.
+Purification brings the state closer to the target, and this improvement is reflected in the recovery of magic.
+These observations reinforce the conclusions from our simulations: magic is the more challenging resource to preserve and has the greatest impact on energy calculations.
 Regardless of these differences, we are still able to recover entanglement and magic offline in a meaningful way without tailoring the measurement strategy to extract these quantities apriori.
 This has allowed us to analyze the quantum states in a more detailed way than energy estimates alone, and may enable the design of efficient classical or quantum methods which extract and utilize information from noisy quantum states.